Wickhambreaux: Village life

 The village green is bordered by a tall white clapboard mill with working water wheel, the parish church, several houses and a public house, The Rose Inn.
 There was once another public house, 'The Hooden Horse', in The Street adjoining the village green, known until the 1950s as 'The Swan', this closed in 1979.

-The practice of hoodening in the village was carried out by labourers who went from door to door, collecting funds, sometimes aggressively, for their Christmas festivities.
+The Kentish practice of hoodening in the village was carried out by labourers who went from door to door, collecting funds, sometimes aggressively, for their Christmas festivities.
 The hoodening tradition has since ended, but today is immortalised in some of the routines performed by Morris dancers.

 Wickhambreaux has a small Church of England primary school.